marishibata/digital-prejudice/README.md

 * This URL is saved onto the database along with the submitted text

-* When the user clicks the play button on the front-end, the URL is then retrieved so that users can hear all the messages submitted so far
+* When the user clicks the play button on the front-end, the URL is then retrieved so that users can hear back the submitted message